jdmonin/JSettlers2/Readme.md

 You can change those values and specify game option defaults; see details below.

+To automatically start the JSettlers server on a linux server, see [src/main/bin/jsettlers.service](src/main/bin/jsettlers.service).

 If MySQL or another database is not installed and running (See "Database Setup" in [doc/Database.md](doc/Database.md)), you will see a warning with the appropriate explanation: